Expensent

 1. Why receipt capture matters in QBO

-Receipt capture is not a nice-to-have in QuickBooks — it's the piece that connects your bookkeeping to the real world.
-The IRS requires businesses to keep supporting documentation for expenses for at least three years, and in many cases longer.
-A transaction line in your bank feed says you spent money.
-A receipt attached to that line proves what you bought, which is what actually matters during an audit or a deduction dispute.
+Receipt capture is the piece that connects QuickBooks to the real world.
+A bank-feed line says you spent money; the attached receipt proves what you bought, which is what matters during an audit or deduction dispute.

 Inside QBO, the payoff is concrete.
-When a receipt arrives — by any method — QuickBooks extracts the vendor, date, amount, and last four card digits, and then tries to match it to an open bank-feed transaction.
-A clean match gives you a single row in your books with the source document attached, categorized, and reconciled.
-That single row is the one thing your accountant, your tax prep tool, and a future IRS auditor all care about.
+When a receipt arrives, QuickBooks extracts the vendor, date, amount, and last four card digits, then tries to match it to an open bank-feed transaction.
+A clean match gives you one row with the source document attached, categorized, and reconciled.

 The problem: receipts arrive from everywhere.
 Paper at the coffee shop.
 PDF in your Gmail from your SaaS subscriptions.
 HTML-only from Uber and DoorDash.
 Attachment-free order confirmations from Amazon with the real invoice hidden behind a link.
 Vendor portals that never email anything at all.
 No single capture method handles all of these well, which is why QBO customers typically end up stacking two or three tools.
 The rest of this guide walks through what each one is actually good at.